evannorton/evannorton/README.md

 ### Hello! 👋

-I'm Evan, a game developer and full-stack developer based out of Birmingham, AL. I've been a full-time software engineer since 2018.
+I'm Evan, a game developer and full-stack engineer based out of Birmingham, AL. I've been a full-time software engineer since 2018.
 I currently work at a large U.S. bank as a full-stack engineer with a backend focus, using NextJS and MySQL.

 As an independent game developer, I published an MMO project which I continue to run.
 I also participated in four game jams, three of my submissions winning awards.